razzmatazz/csharp-language-server/README.md

 # TODO list
  - intellisense/autocomplete does not always trigger where it should be
  - on-hover has issues:
-    - does not show arg names when hovering on method/.ctor
     - type displayed is not the most appropriate in some contexts
     - some tags are still not supported, like `<typeparam>`
  - `textDocument/signatureHelp` support for overload listing/selection